foenich/docs/docs/ppuc_hardware/index.md

 Here is an example of the an FTDI chip FT232B: it won't work because of the latency timing.
 This is set to 16 ms per default.
 When changed to 2 ms it works with PPUC.
 In Linux the setting can be changed in this device-file:
 /sys/bus/usb-serial/devices/ttyUSB0/latency_timer
-Just change the number from 16 to 2 with an text editor.
+Just change the number from 16 to 2 with a text editor.

 Another example: with the chip ch341 no changes are needed.